 Berry Hill Primary & Nursery School Black Scotch Lane Mansfield Nottinghamshire NG18 4JW Date Mr XXX & Ms XXX XXX Meadow Lane Nottingham NG7 5HP Dear Mr XXX & Ms XXX PENALTY NOTICE WARNING Child X (dob XX/XX/XXXX) The registers at Berry Hill Primary School show that, to date, your child has missed 3 days (6 sessions) of school due to unauthorised absences over the last 3 weeks.
 This means that your child's absence from school now meets the persistent absence threshold.
 You, as parent/carer, have legal responsibility under Section 444(1) of the Education Act 1996, for ensuring that your child attends school regularly.
-As such unless your child's attendance improves, you will be referred to the local authority for a Penalty Notice to be issued under Section 444 of the Education Act 1996 for failing to ensure the regular attendance of your child.
-Should (Insert child's name) have any further absence which result in them having in excess of 3 days (6 sessions) over a 6 week rolling period, we will request that the local authority issue a penalty notice of up to £120.
-The penalty will be enforced for each child who is absent (delete if not appropriate).
+As such unless your child's attendance improves you will be referred to the local authority for a Penalty Notice to be issued under Section 444 of the Education Act 1996 for failing to ensure the regular attendance of your child.
+Should you child (Insert name) any further absence which result in them having in excess of 3 days (6 sessions) over a 6 week rolling period we will request that the local authority issue a penalty notice of up to £120 for each child who is absent.
 The notice can be issued to both parents/carers for each child whose absence meets the Penalty Notice threshold.
-Please take immediate steps to ensure (insert child's name) is in school on time every day and obtain medical evidence if he/she is too ill to attend.
+Please take immediate steps to ensure your child gets to school on time every day and obtain medical evidence if he/she is too ill to attend.
 Any other reason for absence should be discussed with the school and it is the school's decision whether to authorise any absence that is not covered by medical evidence.
 Yours sincerely, Mr B Trenowden Headteacher Appendix 2 - Example letter advising parent/carer that school have requested Penalty Notice to be issued for unauthorised absence

+Berry Hill Primary & Nursery School Black Scotch Lane Mansfield Nottinghamshire NG18 4JW

+Date

-Berry Hill Primary & Nursery School Black Scotch Lane Mansfield Nottinghamshire NG18 4JW Date Mr XXX & Ms XXX XXX Meadow Lane Nottingham NG7 5HP Dear Mr XXX & Ms XXX Child X (dob XX/XX/XXXX) Further to our letter dated ........ (insert date) notifying you that a 30 day period of formal monitoring would commence on ......... (insert date) for Child XX (insert date), we are now writing to advise you that a request has been made to the Local Authority to issue a Penalty Notice for failing to ensure that your child attends school regularly.
+Mr XXX & Ms XXX XXX Meadow Lane Nottingham NG7 5HP

+Dear Mr XXX & Ms XXX

+Child X (dob XX/XX/XXXX)

+Further to our letter dated (insert date) notifying you that a 30 day period of formal monitoring would commence on (insert date) for Child XX, we are now writing to advise you that a request has been made to the Local Authority to issue a Penalty Notice for failing to ensure that your child attends school regularly.

 Should you wish to discuss any of the above, please do not hesitate to contact me.

-Yours sincerely.
+Yours sincerely,

+Mr B Trenowden Headteacher